mlafrat/LAMP/README.md

 # LAMP

-Updated front end files: login & register (use these)
+Updated front end files: login, register, & create (use these)

-# UNUPDATED: HOME, UPDATE, CREATE (DO NOT USE THESE YET)
+# UNUPDATED: HOME, UPDATE, CONTACTS (DO NOT USE THESE YET)